Istiaque-verse/EcoValueChain/README.md

-# EcoValue Chain – Landing Page
+# EcoValue Chain

 EcoValue Chain is a youth-led social enterprise transforming water hyacinth—one of Bangladesh’s most invasive aquatic plants—into sustainable natural fiber for climate‑resilient products and community livelihoods.

-This repository contains the marketing/landing website built with React on top of the [Landy React Template][web:184].
+This repository contains the marketing/landing website built with React.

 ---